alexvoss/jxml2jsonl/README.md

 The basic usage of the tool is fairly straightforward.
 It reads input either from a given input file or from standard input.
 Likewise, it writes to standard output by default but this can be changed by passing a suitable filename on the command line.
-The
+This means that `xml2jsonl` can work as a filter like so: `bzcat large_file.xml | xml2jsonl | bzip2 > output.jsonl`.

+By default, `xml2jsonl` processes all child objects of the root object.
+The `--tags` argument can be used to specify the tag names of the elements that should be processed.
+A user-specified filter function can be provided with `--filter` to reduce the output to only the data needed and to transform the objects (see below).

 ```
---name <element name(s)>  the tag name(s) of elements to be extracted from the
-                          XML document parsed.
-If none are provided then all
-                          child elements of the root element are processed.
 --input <filename>        provides an input file to read from.
 The default is to
                           read from standad input.
 --output <filename>       provides an output file to write to.
 The default is to
                           write to standard output.
+--tags <element name(s)>  the tag name(s) of elements to be extracted from the
+                          XML document parsed.
+If none are provided then all
+                          child elements of the root element are processed.
 --filter <js file>        the name of a Javascript module to load via require;
                           must export a filter() function.
 ```